 - 1-1/2 cups "safe" chocolate chips like Enjoy LIfe

-In a mixing bowl, cream together the shortening, oil and sugars.
-In a small bowl, whisk together the egg replacer and 2 tablespoons water until foamy.
-Add mixture and applesauce to the shortening/oil/sugar mixture and mix well.
-In a separate bowl, combine the flour, xanthan gum, baking soda and salt.
+- In a mixing bowl, cream together the shortening, oil, sugars and vanilla extract.
+In a small bowl, combine the flax seed meal and 3 tablespoons water; set aside until thickened.
+Add flax mixture and applesauce to the shortening/oil/sugar mixture and mix well.
+In a separate bowl, combine the flour, baking soda and salt.
 While mixing on low speed, gradually add the flour mixture to the sugar mixture until all of the dry ingredients have been incorporated.
 Add the chocolate chips and mix well.

-Drop by rounded teaspoonfuls onto an ungreased cookie sheet.
+- Drop by rounded spoonfuls onto an ungreased cookie sheet.
 Bake at 375 degrees for 8-10 minutes.
 Transfer to cooling racks until cool enough to eat.